bergold/picos/README.md

-serve
+Picos
 =====
+> Local server for Google Chrome.
-> Serve a local folder on localhost.
+  It serves a folder from the user's filesystem on the localhost.